Manquia/Distillery/Control.md

 **Example**: A variable may reference another variable in memory by pointer or reference.
 We may use the operating system to allocate persistent memory often called **heap** allocations.
 ```
-void DoThing3()
+void main()
 {
   int* myVarPtr = nullptr;  // Declare local variable 'myVarPtr' as a pointer to an integer that points to address 0 in memory.
   {
-    myVarPtr = new int(42); // Allocate an integer on the heap and assign our pointer with its address.
+    myVarPtr = new int(42); // Allocate (new/malloc) an integer on the heap and assign our pointer with its address.
   }
   *myVarPtr = 69;           // Accessing the interger that 'myVarPtr' is pointing to is fine.

-  // We must explicitly return the memory to heap (delete) once we are done with it.
-Otherwise it will not be cleaned up until the end of the program.
-Lossing track of memory is called a memory leak and repeated leaks can result in degraded performance and program failure as resources dwindle.
+  // We must explicitly return the memory to heap (delete/free) once we are done with it.
+  // Otherwise it will not be cleaned up until the end of the program.
+Lossing track of memory is called a memory leak.
+  // Repeat memory leaks can result in degraded performance and program failure as memory resources dwindle.
   delete myVarPtr;
 }
 ```